Ealimah11/alx-system_engineering-devops/0x00-shell_basics/README.md

-it move a file to another directory
+this scripting shell to delete a file from a folder